Index

 Strategic Need and Service Provision

-The relatively large increase in Hull’s ethnic minority population between 2001 and 2011, and anticipated increase between 2011 and 2021, and wide diversity in Hull’s ethnic minority population requires changes to ensure that the health needs of the population are taken in to consideration, and that there are no barriers to access to healthcare and other services.
+There have been relatively large increases in Hull’s ethnic minority population between 2001 and 2021, and it would appear that these are continuing with the relatively high levels international migration into Hull since the 2021 Census.
+Therefore, it is important that service providers in Hull are taking these changes into consideration when designing their services to ensure there are no barriers to access to healthcare and other services.
 There should also be work to identify the most vulnerable citizens and work with them to address their specific needs so that all services, policies and strategies are the best they can be for all people regardless of who they are.

 There is often a lack of data and information relating to the health and wellbeing for specific ethnic minority groups, and collecting good quality consistent information relating to ethnicity is essential so that the circumstances and needs of people from specific ethnic minority groups can be examined in more detail.
 Despite the lack of data, there are many ways local services are involving ethnic minority groups in the design of services, policies and strategies so that they meet the needs of specific ethnic minority groups.